Epidemiology

 Epidemiologists seek to reduce risk by uncovering clues about what causes disease and injury so they can better detect, plan for and prevent them – here and across the globe.

-With small classes and personalized attention, you’ll learn from and collaborate with our diverse and talented faculty who are epidemiological experts.
+In the MPH epidemiology program, you’ll learn from and collaborate with faculty who are epidemiological experts.

 They study how a variety of factors affect human health, including climate change, complex chronic disease management, disease prevention and management, disaster preparedness, foodborne outbreaks, healthy aging, HIV, maternity care, and pollutants at work, at home and in the environment.